-So, it’s better to know more about Johns Hopkins Medical School requirements and acceptance rate.
+So, it’s better to know more about Johns Hopkins Medical School requirements and the acceptance rate.

-Statistic data of Johns Hopkins School of Medicine
+Admission Statistic of Johns Hopkins School of Medicine

 What is the MCAT score needed to get into Johns Hopkins University School of Medicine?

-The average MCAT score is 521, which is a higher average than most of the medical schools in the country.
+According to the Johns Hopkins University School of Medicine class profile, the average MCAT score of Johns Hopkins Med School is 521, which is a higher average than most of the medical schools in the country.